About the course

 We consider each application as it comes in, individually.
 If your application is deemed to be sufficiently good, we would then set up an interview session (usually a morning) at your chosen host school.

-If you are successful at the school interview (Stage 1), we refer you on to the university and they will contact you regarding the (Stage 2) interview which takes place at the university within 15 days of the referral from the school interview other applicants for that specialism will be present and this day will also serve as an opportunity to learn more about the course, the tutors and the facilities at UCL (IOE).
+If you are successful at the school interview (Stage 1), we refer you on to the university and they will contact you regarding their (Stage 2) interview which takes place at UCL Institute of Education.

 How school placements work

-With WLTSA you select the main host school at application.
+With WLTSA you select the main host school at application but on this particular course we only have one school offering a place.
 We then later arrange your second placement at another contrasting WLTSA school to provide greater depth to your training experience.

 - Sacred Heart High School, W6